gymreklab/chips/README.md

 * `--spot <float>`: SPOT score (fraction of reads in peaks).
 Default: 0.18
 * `--frac <float>`: Fraction of the genome that is bound.
 Default: 0.03
 * `--pcr_rate <float>`: The geometric step size paramters for simulating PCR.
 Default: 1.0.
+* `--recomputeF`: Recompute `--frac` param based on input peaks.
+Recommended especially when using model parameters that were not learned on real data.

 Peak scoring:
 * `-b <reads.bam>`: Use a provided BAM file to obtain scores for each peak (optional).
 If a BAM is not given, scores in the peak files are used.
 * `-c <int>`: The index of the BED file column used to score each peak (index starting from 1).
 Required if not using `-b`.
+* `--scale-outliers`: Set all peaks with scores $>$2x median score to have binding prob 1.
+Recommended with real data.
+* `--noscale`: Don't scale peak scores.
+Treat given scores as binding probabilities.

 Other options:
 * `--region <str>`: Only simulate reads from this region chrom:start-end.
 By default, simulate genome-wide.